bthomas2622/bthomas2622.github.io/web-optimize/README.md

 * moved all variables inside for loops that were calcuated to be the same each time outside the for loop
 * changed the amount of pizzas being generated from 200 to 25 since they are not all visible on screen
 * calculated some actionas that were repeated calculations (dx and newwidth)
+* added "backface-visiblity: hidden" style to the "mover" class so that the browser will only repaint moving pizzas rather than whole screen

 ###Key Gulp plugins used